Wilson Professional Credentials

 - Up to 25 credits

-- Attendance at or completion of professional learning related to the topic of dyslexia and reading instruction from the following approved providers:
+- Attendance at or completion of professional learning related to the topic of dyslexia and reading instruction from the following recognized providers:

 - Wilson® Accredited Partners